vipincr/yocto_builder/README.md

 4. Builds the Next.js application **locally** and uploads a prebuilt tarball (no server-side build)
 5. Generates Prisma client (server)
 6. Runs database migrations (server)
-9. Configures Nginx as reverse proxy
+7. Configures Nginx as reverse proxy
-10. Starts application with PM2
+8. Starts application with PM2 (**production mode**: `next start`)
-11. Sets up PM2 to start on boot
+9. Ensures `pm2-yocto` is enabled so the app comes back after reboot

 **Subsequent deployments (updates):**
-1. Updates repository (git pull)
-2. Reinstalls dependencies if needed
-3. Regenerates Prisma client
-4. Runs new migrations
-5. Rebuilds application
-6. Restarts PM2 service
+- Rebuilds the app **locally** and uploads a fresh tarball
+- Applies migrations and restarts the PM2 process

 All configuration is managed through Ansible playbooks - no manual commands or scripts needed!